keeperdao/hidingbook-api-docs/README.md

 [Keeper integration guide (coming soon)](docs/keeper.md)

-Integrating your client with the HidingBook enables your users to coordinate with KeeperDAO keepers and directly participate in the MEV (miner extractable value) capture process.
+Integrating your client with the HidingBook enables your users to coordinate with KeeperDAO keepers for the capture of MEV (miner extractable value).
 This is a win-win because both users and keepers are working together to maximize profit generation from a trade the user was going to perform anyways.

+### Client use cases
+* DEXs
+* DEX aggregators
+* Wallets
+* DeFi products

 ### User benefits
 * Protected against invisible slippage